wada23/git_test2/README.md

 I need to try this one more time.
 Yes I do.
+So now I'm just gonna try this branche thing!
+Anyway I think the Git and GitHub and the Odin project and everything I am learning right now is SO  AWSOME!
+Thanks for your attention and be goodm bye